coping-with-COVID/coping-with-COVID.github.io/index.md

 ## Approach

 We want to help students reach out during the COVID-19 pandemic and to cope with the distressing issues they are facing.
 Students will use the site to vent/talk about their day.
-To accompish this, our site would suggest a daily topic and users could discuss and share their thoughts around the topic for the day.
+To accomplish this, our site would suggest a daily topic and users could discuss and share their thoughts around the topic for the day.
 We would identify keywords students uses in their post and sent out automatic replies that suggest articles or videos that would help comfort the student and make them feel better.

 - Daily discussion Page
 - User home page